jtschindler/sculptor/README.md

 Interactive modeling of astronomic, electro-magnetic spectra

 ##### (Version 0.1.0)
-##### Disclaimer: Please use at your own risk.
-I greatly appreciate bug reports and any feedback to improve this tool further.

 Sculptor is a high level API and Graphical User Interface around [LMFIT] tailored specifically for the analysis of astronomical spectra.